 Project Brief- To design an exhibit space for Russel Wright's designs in Manitoga, NY.

-Concept- We started by creating a movie that entailed mashing up Mon Oncle with footage of Russel Wright's home in Manitoga.
-From that I extracted the main characted, Uncle Hulot’s movement through his home, moving upwards and also looking at his movement through the Russel Wright home.
-I found the Uncle Hulot enjoys multiple level of special organization.
-Our narrative ended with Uncle Hulot and Gerard moving to Manitoga and Uncle Hulot trying to make the space his own by rearranging the furniture.
-He soon finds that the Russel Wright home is not exactly what he wants and apart from a few rooms, is inflexible.
+Joud and I started by creating a movie that entailed mashing up Mon Oncle with footage of Russel Wright's home in Manitoga.
+From that I extracted the main character, Uncle Hulot’s movement through his home, moving upwards and also looking at his movement through the Russel Wright home.
+I found the Uncle Hulot enjoys multiple level of special organization and flexibility.

 Project Duration: 4 Weeks